Minimally invasive thoracic spinal fusion

-Minimally-invasive thoracic spinal fusion is one of the newest approaches to scoliosis surgery.
+Minimally invasive thoracic spinal fusion is one of the approaches to scoliosis surgery.
 Instead of a vertical scar down the back or horizontal from the middle of the chest to the center of the back, a rod is inserted through a series of small incisions on the side of the body.
 The spine is not exposed during the surgery; a small scope is used instead.